2023 Best Value Chemical Engineering Schools in West Virginia

 Best West Virginia Schools for Affordable Quality in Chemical Engineering

-Our analysis found West Virginia University Institute of Technology to be the best value school for chemical engineering students who want to pursue a degree in West Virginia.
-West Virginia University Tech is a small public school located in the city of Beckley.
+Our 2023 rankings named West Virginia University Institute of Technology the best value school in West Virginia for chemical engineering students.
+West Virginia University Tech is a small public school located in the small city of Beckley.

-West Virginia University Tech undergraduate students pay an average of $7,728 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at West Virginia University Tech are $7,728 per year.
 The average amount in student loans that chem eng majors at West Virginia University Tech take out is $23,750.

-West Virginia University Tech did well in our overall quality rankings, too.
-It placed #3 on our Best Chemical Engineering Schools in West Virginia list.
+West Virginia University Tech also made our Best Chemical Engineering Schools in West Virginia list, coming in at #3.

 Read full report on Chemical Engineering at West Virginia University Institute of Technology

-In-state tuition fees for undergraduate students at WVU are $9,144 per year.
+WVU undergraduate students pay an average of $9,144 in in-state tuition and fees each year.
 On average, chem eng graduates from WVU take out $23,750 in student loans while working on their degree.

 In addition to its best value ranking, and one of the reasons why the school is on the list, WVU is ranked #5 for overall quality for chem eng in West Virginia.